 - Smoke inhalation

 - Cancer and other occupational exposure illnesses and diseases

 Some of the losses and damages you can include in your claim, based on the nature of your accident and the resultant injuries, include:

 Police officers and firefighters selflessly face dangerous emergencies for the well-being of everyone else, and they should be protected, defended, and cared for with equally passionate representation.
-Contact a New Jersey police officer injury lawyer at our firm for assistance with your legal claim to recover the compensation you are due for the injuries and losses you suffered in the line of duty.
+Contact New Jersey police officer injury lawyers at our firm for assistance with your legal claim to recover the compensation you are due for the injuries and losses you suffered in the line of duty.